David Price-White: Political career

 Price-White was a local councillor in the Caernarfonshire County Council from 1939 until 1941, and also a member of the Bangor City Council.

 He was elected at the general election in July 1945 as the MP for Caernarvon Boroughs.
 His victory by a narrow margin of 336 votes ousted the Liberal MP Seaborne Davies, who had won the seat at a by-election in April that year, after long-serving David Lloyd George had been elevated to the peerage.

 When constituency boundaries were revised for the 1950 general election, Price-White stood in the new Conway county constituency, where he was defeated by the Labour Party candidate William Elwyn Jones.

 Later career

-Price-White worked as a solicitor until 1956, with a break during the Second World War.
+Price-White worked as a solicitor until 1956 when he was struck off by the Disciplinary Committee of the Law Society, who found he had failed to comply with Solicitors Accounts Rules and had been guilty of conduct unbefittig a solicitor in six respects (as reported in detail in the Western Mail 9th June 1956.
+There was a break during the Second World War.
 In 1957 he was appointed to a position within the national electricity supply industry, as Principal Assistant at the Central Electricity Generating Board, Midland Regions Headquarters.
 He resumed practice as a solicitor in 1968 until his death in 1978.

 Personal life

 In 1934, Price-White married Gwyneth Harris, daughter of James Lewis Harris of Caernarvon and they had two children, a boy (Andrew Stewart) and a girl (Carolyn Mary).
-The family lived in Colwyn Bay.
+The family lived in Meirion Lane, Bangor until Price-White and his wife Gwyneth separated.
+He lived later at Colwyn Bay.